freeCodeCamp/freeCodeCamp/guide/english/cplusplus/for-loop/index.md

 }
 ```

-It is also allowed to ignore the init variables.
-For example:
+It is also allowed to ignore the init variables if and only if they are declared beforehand.
+For example :

 ```
 int a = 1;
 for (; a <= 10 ;)